polachjan/polachjan.github.io/docs/about.markdown

 My background is in credit risk research, advisory, and consulting, having built probability of default and loss-given-default models at Moody's Analytics and engaged in other miscellaneous economic and finance research and consulting projects, including IFRS9-related topics, both in-house and for clients.

-I'm originally from the Czech Republic but currently reside in London, UK.
+I'm originally from the Czech Republic but currently live in London, UK.
 Outside of work, I'm an avid road cycling, ice hockey, and skiing fan (and sometimes partaker).